tarantool/doc/doc/book/box/atomic.rst

 no writes to the WAL.

-If a task is interactive -- sending requests to the server and receiving responses -- then it involves network IO, and therefore there is an implicit yield, even if the request that is sent to the server is not itself an implicit yield request.
+If a task is interactive -- sending requests to the server and receiving responses -- then it involves network I/O, and therefore there is an implicit yield, even if the request that is sent to the server is not itself an implicit yield request.
-Therefore, the sequence:
+Therefore, the following sequence

 .. cssclass:: highlight
 .. parsed-literal::

-   select
+   conn.space.test:select{1}
-   select
+   conn.space.test:select{2}
-   select
+   conn.space.test:select{3}

-causes blocking (in memtx), if it is inside a function or Lua program being executed on the server instance, but causes yielding (in both memtx and vinyl) if it is done as a series of transmissions from a client, including a client which operates via telnet, via one of the connectors, or via the :ref:`MySQL and PostgreSQL rocks <dbms_modules>`, or via the interactive mode when :ref:`using Tarantool as a client <admin-using_tarantool_as_a_client>`.
+causes yields three times sequentially when sending requests to the network and awaiting the results.
+On the server side, the same requests are executed in common order possibly mixing with other requests from the network and local fibers.
+Something similar happens when using clients that operate via telnet, via one of the connectors, or via the :ref:`MySQL and PostgreSQL rocks <dbms_modules>`, or via the interactive mode when :ref:`using Tarantool as a client <admin-using_tarantool_as_a_client>`.